• HDM Leaderboard October

 Are they ready physically?

 We hadn’t given this point too much thought but there are certain physical things little ones need to be able to do when they start school.
-Things such as opening their lunch boxes and containers, zipping up their school bag, and putting on clothing such as hats, jumpers and socks.
+Things such as opening their lunch boxes and containers, unscrewing their drink bottle, using a tissue to blow their nose, washing hands, zipping up their school bag, and putting on clothing such as hats, jumpers and socks.

 Another important one is being able to turn the lock on the toilet doors – you might usually go into the loos with them at the shops or in other public places but before school starts it’s worth doing some practising with these locks so they’re familiar with them.
 And on the point of the toilet, here’s one for mums of boys – does your little guy know how to use a urinal?
-They may not have been exposed to them very often as they’re not at home, kindy or in parents rooms.
-So a few trips out with dad might be in order too!
+They may not have been exposed to them very often as they’re not in homes, kindy or in many parents rooms.
+So a few trips out with dad or a male figure in their lives might be in order too!

 You may think we’ve skipped over the fundamental thing to consider – where your child is at academically.
 Our teacher stressed that of all the things to consider, this really wasn’t at the top of the list at all.
 She said that it’s great if your child knows some numbers and letters and also great if they can read a few words or write their name.
 But there’s no requirement at all for them to be able to do any of this.
 It’s THEIR job to teach your child these things in Kindy!
 All the teacher mentioned was that it’s handy if your child can read their name among others, largely from the practical perspective of identifying their belongings.